GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 `canIntercept`
 : If this is false, you can't intercept the navigation.
-Cross-origin navigations, and cross-document traversals cannot be intercepted.
+Cross-origin navigations and cross-document traversals cannot be intercepted.

 `destination.url`
 : Probably the most important piece of information to consider when handling the navigation.